ED-IP/Milestone-3-project/README.md

 ### Future Features

 - Add some random search results to the main search page to make it more appealing
-- Add checks to avoid duplicate entrys
+- Add checks to avoid duplicate entries
 - Night mode color Scheme
-- The ability to add user as administrator that can add/edit/delete users and entrys in the dictionary
+- The ability to add user as administrator that can add/edit/delete users and entries in the dictionary
 - A GUI for the administrator user
-- A dedicated error page with descriptives messages (E.G: when an user tries to delete an entry by a different user)
+- A dedicated error page with descriptives messages (For example, when an user tries to delete an entry by a different user)

 ## UX

 A user of the website:
 - Should be able to search for terms inside the dictionary (All users)
-- Anonimous users can't add, delete or edit terms in the database
+- Anonymous users can't add, delete or edit terms in the database
-- Anonimous users could become registered user using the corresponding form
+- Anonymous users could become registered user using the corresponding form
-- Registered users should be able add new entrys to the dictionary
+- Registered users should be able add new entries to the dictionary
-- Registered users only will be able to edit/delete their own entrys
+- Registered users only will be able to edit/delete their own entries
 - Register user would have the option to update the email and password used for registration